bernat-ferragut/virtual-reality.txt/README.md

 # 100 questions about virtual reality
-> IF YOU ASK THE RIGHT QUESTION, YOU WILL HAVE THE ANSWER IN IT - Ramon Llull S.XIII
+> IF YOU ASK THE RIGHT QUESTION, YOU WILL HAVE THE ANSWER WITHIN - Ramon Llull S.XIII

 ## Philosophy